whitewhidow/vncshooter/README.md

-# vncshooter
+# vncshooter & vncshitter

+**vncshooter** will parse a textfile containing target ip's, extract all ip's, attempt to connect to the target and take a screenshot. (requires tor, proxychains, vncsnapshot)

+**vncshitter** can automatically place a reverse shell on a target, by sending keystrokes over a vnc connection (requires vncdotool)

-use masscan to gather vnc hosts
+use masscan to gather target ip's

     sudo masscan -p5900 85.0.0.0/8 --resume paused.conf --rate 10000 >> 85.output